dog-broad/OS_Notes/DAA_Saq.md

 ## 9. **Write the aim of the single source shortest path problem?**
    The aim of the single source shortest path problem is to find the shortest paths from a specified source vertex to all other vertices in a weighted graph.
 The objective is to determine the minimum cumulative weight of paths from the source vertex to all other vertices.

+# Unit 3

+## 1. **Define Dynamic programming**
+   Dynamic Programming is a problem-solving technique that involves breaking down complex problems into simpler overlapping subproblems.
+It stores and reuses solutions to subproblems to avoid redundant calculations, aiming to solve larger problems efficiently.

+## 2. **State the Principle of optimality**
+   The principle of optimality states that an optimal solution to a larger problem contains optimal solutions to its smaller subproblems.
+This forms the basis of dynamic programming, where solutions to subproblems are reused to solve the main problem.

+## 3. **What is the aim of the All Pairs Shortest Path problem?**
+   The aim of the All Pairs Shortest Path problem is to find the shortest path between all pairs of vertices in a weighted graph, considering both directed and undirected graphs.

+## 4. **How single source shortest path problem can be solved using dynamic programming?**
+   The problem can be solved using the Bellman-Ford algorithm, which iteratively relaxes edges to find the shortest paths from a single source vertex to all other vertices.
+Dynamic programming is used by maintaining an array to store minimum distances.

+## 5. **Define Optimal Binary Search Tree problem**
+   The Optimal Binary Search Trees problem involves constructing a binary search tree from a sorted list of keys, aiming to minimize the expected search cost by assigning higher probabilities to frequently searched keys.

+## 6. **Differentiate Greedy and Dynamic programming algorithms**
+   Greedy Knapsack:
+   - Chooses items based on their immediate benefit.
+   - Doesn't guarantee an optimal solution in all cases.
+   Dynamic Programming Knapsack:
+   - Solves subproblems and combines solutions for an optimal global solution.
+   - Guarantees an optimal solution using a bottom-up approach.

+## 7. **Define Purging Rule**
+   The **Purging Rule** is employed in Backtracking algorithms to prune specific choices that cannot lead to a solution.
+If a set of pairs $(P_j, W_j)$ and $(P_k, W_k)$ in sequence $s_{i+1}$ satisfy $P_j \leq P_k$ and $W_j \geq W_k$, then $(P_j, W_j)$ can be eliminated.
+This rule, also known as the dominance rule, removes dominated tuples.
+In essence, it discards the pair with lower profit and higher weight to streamline the search space for a solution.

+## 8. **Represent Reliability Design Problem Formally**
+   In the Reliability Design problem, given a network with components connected in series or parallel, having reliability values, the goal is to find a configuration that maximizes the overall reliability of the network, considering component failures and the connectivity between components.

+## 9. **Define a Tour of Traveling Salesperson Problem**
+   A tour in the Traveling Salesperson Problem refers to a circular route that visits all given cities exactly once and returns to the starting city.
+The objective is to find the shortest possible tour that covers all cities and returns to the starting point.